 Sub MakeName() ActiveWorkbook.Names.Add Name:="PTable", RefersTo:="Sheet2!$A$1:$F$50" End Sub

-This will create the name, using the current selection as the reference
+This will create the name, using the current selection as

 Sub MakeName_Selection() Sheets("Sheet2").Activate Range("A1").CurrentRegion.Select ActiveWorkbook.Names.Add Name:="PTable", RefersTo:=Selection End Sub

-Let's assume that you need to find a specific cell first, then create a range 60 columns wide, offset from the found cell.
-You could use code like this:
+Let’s assume that you need to find a specific cell first, then

 'find row for Lot Profile Range("A1").Select Cells.Find(What:="Lot Profile", After:=ActiveCell, LookIn:=xlFormulas, _ LookAt:=xlPart, SearchOrder:=xlByRows, SearchDirection:=xlNext, _ MatchCase:=False).Activate ActiveCell.Offset(1,5).Resize(1,60).Select ActiveWorkbook.Names.Add Name:="Lots", RefersTo:=Selection 'you can also create names based on an offset of the current selection: ActiveWorkbook.Names.Add Name:="Deposits", RefersTo:=Selection.Offset(1,0)

-The following code attempts to list all of the possible properties of a given name.
-As you can see in the output table below the code, not all properties can be retrieved for all names.
+properties of a given name.
+As you can see in the output table below

 Sub NameProperties() Dim nm As Name Set nm = Names("Sheetlist") On Error Resume Next With nm Debug.Print "Category: " & nm.Category 'valid only with XLM macros Debug.Print "CategoryLocal: " & nm.CategoryLocal Debug.Print "Creator: " & nm.Creator Debug.Print "Comment: " & nm.Comment 'new in Excel 2007 Debug.Print "Index: " & nm.Index Debug.Print "MacroType: " & nm.MacroType 'valid only with XLM macros.
 Returns xlNone otherwise Debug.Print "Name: " & nm.Name Debug.Print "NameLocal: " & nm.NameLocal Debug.Print "Parent: " & nm.Parent Debug.Print "RefersTo: " & nm.RefersTo Debug.Print "RefersToLocal: " & nm.RefersToLocal Debug.Print "RefersToR1C1: " & nm.RefersToR1C1 Debug.Print "RefersToR1C1Local: " & nm.RefersToR1C1Local Debug.Print "RefersToRange: " & nm.RefersToRange Debug.Print "ShortcutKey: " & nm.ShortcutKey 'valid only with XLM macros Debug.Print "ValidWorkbookParameter: " & nm.ValidWorkbookParameter 'new in Excel 2007 Debug.Print "Value: " & nm.Value Debug.Print "Visible: " & nm.Visible Debug.Print "WorkbookParameter: " & nm.WorkbookParameter 'new in Excel 2007 End With End Sub